Spell Catcher: Reception

 Thunder and Spell Catcher received positive reviews throughout its history, winning many "best of" awards and constantly being rated highly by its customers.
 Gross himself was always open to his customers and there are many testimonials to his response to problems and feature requests.

 Because it was a writer's tool, it was found in places not normally seen for software reviews.
 For instance, early in its life, United Press International reviewed the program, describing "Thunder II from Electronic Arts is a fast, accurate and remarkably easy-to-use spell checker for Macintosh computers that works within most major applications, ranging from word processors to spreadsheets" and concluding "it's an excellent bargain and a welcome addition to anyone's System folder."

 In a 1987 comparison of a number of spell checking programs for the Mac, InfoWorld called it a "fast and capable tool", noting in the same review that Spellswell took over three minutes to check a 50 kB file that Thunder! did on-the-fly.
 They did note a number of "quirks", including the loss of style information when performing replacements in Microsoft Word and that MacWrite files could only be checked if they were 32 kB or smaller.
 They conclude that "Thunder is a relatively fast and inexpensive, and its glossary and interactive typing features make it a more useful writing took than most.
 But we wish it didn't have those limits with MacWrite 4.5 and Microsoft 3.01."
 Summing up all of the products, they note "Among the desk accessory programs we checked, we liked Thunder the best."

-By the time of Spell Catch 8, the program had a number of new features like corrections-on-the-fly that replaced commonly misspelled words without having to call up the UI.
+By the time of Spell Catcher 8, the program had a number of new features like corrections-on-the-fly that replaced commonly misspelled words without having to call up the UI.
 It also added the Modify Selection which changed things like straight to curly quotes or back, removing doubles spaces and similar options.
 A Macworld review in 1998 noted that it lacked a real grammar checker, but concluded that "For those who are sloppy typists or work with programs that don’t include spelling checkers, Spell Catcher is a must-have product."

 Even late in its history, when macOS had its own spell and grammar checking, the program continued to garner excellent reviews.
 In 2010, Macworld rated it 4.5 out of five, summing it up by saying "If you find OS X’s built-in spell-checker and thesaurus good enough, you have no need for Spell Catcher X. But if you spend the majority of your computer time typing words, Spell Catcher X is a great addition to your toolkit."